You may have heard of the term “restaurant POS” but what does that mean exactly? And how does a restaurant POS system work?

 But since the invention of cloud-based technology and mobile devices like phones or tablets, traditional points of sale like this are slowly but surely becoming a relic of the past.

-What is a restaurant point of sale system?
+What is a cloud-based restaurant point of sale system?

 A restaurant POS system is the software and hardware that restaurant operators use to run their entire business: from taking orders to managing the floor plan, reservations, reporting on sales, doing inventory counts, scheduling staff and pricing their menu.
 More often than not, a restaurant’s point of sale system is a complete restaurant management system.